andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-11.md

 ![](/\_static/app-assets/cecil-1.jpg)

+*Image captured by Rendall Harper, a friend of the photographer.
+(1956)*

 Just last year, he opened the Cecil Williams South Carolina Civil Rights Museum, the first of its kind in the state.

 Andy: Cecil, it’s always a pleasure to be speaking with you, welcome to the show.